2factorauth/twofactorauth/CONTRIBUTING.md

 #### Adding a site that _supports_ TFA

+Sites that provide TFA can be noted with the `tfa` field and should contain the TFA methods supported.
-If a site does provide TFA, it is strongly recommended that you add the `doc` field where public documentation is available.
-Other fields should be included if the website supports them.
-Any services that are not supported can be excluded.
+If a site does provide TFA, it is strongly recommended that you add the `documentation` field where public documentation is available.
 Sites supporting TFA must not have a `contact` property.

 The following is an example of a website that _supports_ TFA: